Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 1. Install [Node.js](https://nodejs.org/download/)
 1. Install [Node.js Tools for Visual Studio](http://aka.ms/getntvs).
 1. Open Windows Explorer and browse to the **source** folder.
-1. Right-click on **Setup.cmd** and select **Run as administrator** to launch the setup process that will configure your environment and install the Visual Studio code snippets for this demo.
+1. Right-click **Setup.cmd** and select **Run as administrator** to launch the setup process that will configure your environment and install the Visual Studio code snippets for this demo.
 1. If the User Account Control dialog box is shown, confirm the action to proceed.
 1. Open Visual Studio.